-Aillas turned his attention back to the household servants.
-He learned what he already knew: that the Duke Luhalcx with the Lady Chraio and the Lady Tatzel were absent on a visit to Skaghane.
-Rumor had it that the south.
+Aillas spoke to the erstwhile slaves, of castle and sawmill.
+"You are once again your own men, as free as the air, and the way lies open to the south.
 Go to Doun Darric on the Malheu River; there present yourselves to Sir Maloof, who will find you employment.
 Should you feel inclined to kill Ska, you may join the army of the king.
 Take food from the commissary yonder and load it on the horses; arm yourselves as best you can and take to Sir Maloof these horses captured from the Duke's stables.
 You, Narles, whom I remember as a decent fellow, I place in command.
 For utmost security, travel by night and sleep by day in the coverts.
 You should find no trouble; the region is free of Ska."